niv-reddy/homelab/README.md

 This repository documents my personal homelab build, starting with a full home network infrastructure upgrade.
 Each subfolder contains detailed setup documentation for a specific component of the lab.

+> ⚠️ Earlier setups like the dual-boot system are archived for reference but have since been replaced by a Proxmox-based virtualization environment for scalability and centralized management.

+---

 ## 📁 Contents

 - [`home-network-upgrade/`](./home-network-upgrade/) – Full home network upgrade: wired mesh setup, Ethernet crimping, switch install, and structured documentation